Board of Directors

 Veronica is a biotech entrepreneur with more than 15 years of experience in building and growing biotech companies developing new drugs against several diseases.
 Most recently, she was CEO and member of the Board of Directors of GlycoEra, a late 2020 spin-off of LimmaTech that is developing novel drugs based on a glycoengineering platform.
 She successfully financed the company with a large Series A round in November 2021.
-Previously, from 2015 to 2020, Veronica lead LimmaTech as CEO and has been a member of the Board of Directors ever since.
+Previously, from 2015 to 2020, Veronica led LimmaTech as CEO and has been a member of the Board of Directors ever since.
 LimmaTech is a spin-off of GlycoVaxyn, the company acquired by GlaxoSmithKline plc in February 2015.
 Veronica joined GlycoVaxyn in 2009, and during the 6 years at the firm, she held different positions, from leading the clinical and regulatory department to taking care of the business development of the company.
 Before joining GlycoVaxyn, she held leading roles focused on clinical R&D and international regulatory affairs in medical technology and biotechnology companies, including EndoArt SA and Allergan Inc. Veronica holds an engineering degree from the Swiss Federal Institute of Technology, Zurich (ETH Zurich) and a PhD in life sciences in the field of cardiovascular biomedical engineering from the Swiss Federal Institute of Technology, Lausanne (EPFL).